How to use tensor parallel mode (Beta)

 Hidden dimension size

-Model size is related to both the size of the hidden dimension size and the number of layers.
+Model size is related to the size of the hidden dimension size and to the number of layers.
 In module tests where we only have the hidden dimension size, we suggest testing following tensor parallel size for different hidden dimsion sizes.

 Hidden dimension size SN20 SN30